-Neither the COAC nor any member of the COAC will engage in acts of self-dealing.
-Examples of self-dealing include but are not limited to:
+No member of the COAC will engage in acts of self-dealing.
+Examples of self-dealing include, but are not limited to:

-- Voting on dispersal of COAC funds that satisfy personal pledges; - Voting on dispersal of COAC funds that are earmarked for the direct benefit of the governmental entity, business or non-profit where the member is employed or has personal business; - Accepting free or reduced cost tickets, seats, or other items of value from grantees or organizations benefitted by dispersing of COAC funds, if such special discounts are not available to the general public; - Using COAC funds to pay staff or staff's family members or businesses for goods, property, or personal services.
+- Voting on dispersal of Opioid Funds that satisfy personal pledges of the member or the member's family; - Using Opioid Funds to pay the member, the member's family, or businesses, for goods, property, or personal services. - Acquiring or holding an interest in any business or undertaking which the member has reason to believe may be directly and substantially affected to its economic benefit by an official action of the COAC; - Voting on dispersal of Opioid Funds that are earmarked for the direct benefit of the governmental entity, business or non-profit where the member or the member's family is employed or has personal business; or

+Accepting free or reduced cost tickets, seats, or other items of value from grantees or organizations benefitted by dispersing of Opioid Funds, if such special discounts are not available to the general public.